datonic/datadex/README.md

 [![](https://github.com/codespaces/badge.svg)](https://codespaces.new/davidgasquez/datadex)

-PS: The development environment can also run in your browser thanks to GitHub Codespaces.
+PS: The development environment can also run in your browser thanks to GitHub Codespaces!

 ## 🎯 Motivation

 This small project was created after [thinking how an Open Data Protocol could look like](https://publish.obsidian.md/davidgasquez/Open+Data)!
-I just wanted to stitch together a few open source technologies and see what could they do.

 ## 👏 Acknowledgements